Improving your efficiency

 A pallet using an appropriate stacking pattern – either aligned or staggered – is more stable, provides optimal strength, and, as a result, offers the best protection during transit.

-Additional packaging, such as slip sheets between layers of products and strapping or stretch wrap, can help improve the performance of your packaging further.
+Additional packaging, such as slip sheets between layers of products and strapping or stretch wrap, can further improve the performance of your packaging.

-A crucial part of optimising your pallets and packing is ensuring your packing team knows how to load them correctly.
+A vital part of optimising your pallets and packing is ensuring your packing team knows how to load them correctly.

-Even with the optimum pallet boxes at the ideal size and strength, if your teams load them poorly or incorrectly, much of your optimisation efforts will be in vain.
+Even with the optimal pallet boxes in the ideal size and strength, if your teams load them poorly or incorrectly, much of your optimisation effort will be in vain.

-Initial training, ongoing checks and education and even visual guides can also help ensure that staff pack pallets in the best manner.
+Initial training, ongoing checks, education and even visual guides can also help to ensure that staff pack pallets in the best way.

 Other requirements